H-1B Application Procedure

 - A copy of the application has been, or will be, provided to each H-1B nonimmigrant employed pursuant to this application, and, as of this date, notice of this application has been provided to workers employed in the occupation in which the H-1B non-immigrant will be employed.

 - A notice of filing has been posted and was/will remain posted for 10 working days where the H-1B nonimmigrant will be employed.
+ISSS will complete this requirement.

 If the employee is out of the U.S., the documents will be sent to him/her by the employing department for the visa application at the U.S. Consulate.
 This process is known as Consular Notification.
-The employee may only enter the U.S. up to 10 days prior to the start date on the approval notice and will present the H-1B documents to Human Resources upon arrival at GSU for completion of the I-9.
+The employee may only enter the U.S. up to 10 days prior to the start date on the approval notice and will present the H-1B documents to Human Resources upon arrival at Georgia State for completion of the I-9.